Harinhere/CUDA-C-Monte-Carlo/README.md

 The Monte Carlo approach to compute pi is straight forward and is commented on the code.

+To run mcpi.cc, Use: g++ mpci.cc
+and for mcpi.cu, Use : nvcc mpci.cu

+In both cases, an executable file "a.exe" will be created.

 The parallel code is transparent and can be easily modified to run more complicated calculations inlvolving Monte Carlo simulations (especially in atomic and molecular physics problems).